Suicide Risk and Prevention for Kentucky Nurses

 - By sexual orientation: Suicide risk was three to six times greater for lesbian, gay, and bisexual adults than for heterosexual adults, with suicidality highest among transgender youth (Austin et al., 2022; Ramchand, 2022).

-In 2021, a study was completed that found members of the nursing profession were 18% more likely to die from suicide than the general population, and among female nurses, the risk of death by suicide was found to be nearly double the risk observed in the general population (Davis et al., 2021).
+- Among nurses and healthcare workers: The suicide rate for registered nurses is 16 per 100,000 compared to 14.1 per 100,000 for other healthcare workers and 12.6 per 100,000 for nonhealthcare workers (Evans, 2023).
+In 2021, a study was completed that found members of the nursing profession were 18% more likely to die from suicide than the general population, and among female nurses, the risk of death by suicide was found to be nearly double the risk observed in the general population (Olfson et al., 2023).

 In Kentucky, approximately 58 nurses have died by suicide since 2016, and in response, the Kentucky Board of Nursing has mandated that all nurses must complete nurse suicide-prevention continuing education with the goal of teaching them how to identify signs of suicide risk in themselves and others and how to intervene effectively (Cross, 2022).